vega/vega-lite/site/docs/mark/bar.md

 ### Bar Chart

 If we map a different discrete field to the `y` channel, we can produce a horizontal bar chart.
-Specifying `scale.rangeStep` of the discrete field will adjust the [band and point scale's range step](scale.html#band).
+Specifying `"height": {"step": 17}` will adjust the bar's height per discrete step.

 <span class="vl-example" data-name="bar_aggregate"></span>